AI Deal Intelligence: How Machine Analysis is Changing M&A Due Diligence

 These aren't hypothetical edge cases.
 They're structural risks that exist in deals every day — risks that single-clause review systematically misses because no individual clause is problematic.
 The risk emerges from the interaction.

-This is the fundamental insight behind AI deal intelligence: deals are systems, not collections of independent terms.
+Deals are systems, not collections of independent terms.

 What AI Deal Intelligence Actually Does